-To reset the indicator, press and hold the hourmeter/dometer/tripmeter select button (2) and turn the ignition switch (3) to ON(1) for more than 5 seconds.
-The indicator message will disappear.
+To reset the indicator, press and hold both the odometer/tripmeter select button (2) and RESET button (3) for more than 2 seconds.
+The indicator will disappear.

-If the oil is changed before the oil change indicator appears, be sure to reset the oil change indicator after changing the oil, except after the initial oil change.
+If the oil is changed before the oil change indicator appears, be sure to reset the oil change indicator after changing the oil.
+The indicator will appears for 2 seconds, then disappear.
+This means the indicator is reset.